 [The following text presents an analysis of the Swedish response and debate around the refugee crisis from a value systems perspective.
-It will be presented at the conference for Migration and the welfare states in October 2016.
-The text was updated 17/10 after helpful input from Robert Holmin.]
+It was presented at the conference for Migration and the welfare states in October 2016. ]

 ”Instead, the entire house behind the façade is torn down, bit by bit.
 The façade remains until the decisive moment.
 At a given signal the old façade falls.
 Behind it there is already a new one.
 It seems to always have been there.
 In one stroke, everything changed.
 Politicians, journalists, everyone, follows.

 Now this is the corridor that applies. ”